Persistent homology of quantum entanglement: Introduction

-Considering the daunting complexity of Hilbert space, various large scale computational techniques are employed: phase transitions and order parameters are now often analyzed and constructed with machine learning \cite{vanNieuwenburg2017,2021arXiv210412921Z}.
-Persistent homology analysis has been used to identify phase transitions in classical spin models \cite{Donato2016,Tran2020,Olsthoorn2020,cole2020quantitative}.
+Here we outline the proposal to use persistent homology to identify entanglement structures and quantum phase transitions.
+Persistent homology analysis has been used to identify phase transitions in classical spin models \cite{Donato2016,Tran2021,Olsthoorn2020,Cole2021,Sale_2022,PhysRevB.106.085111} and some quantum systems \cite{Tran2021,Spitz2021,He2022-vj}.
 These examples also illustrate the evolving views on the importance and unique role that entanglement plays as an indicator of qualitative changes in quantum systems.
 Our approach focuses on the objects that are derivative of quantum states (simplicial complexes) and function as a key descriptor of global properties of the system.
-The main technique used in this paper is persistent homology, a relatively new method from the field of topological data analysis (TDA) that computes the shapes present in data \cite{10.5555/795666.796607,10.5555/3115476.3115792}.
+The main technique used in this paper is persistent homology, a relatively new method from the field of topological data analysis (TDA) that computes the shapes present in data \cite{10.5555/795666.796607,10.5555/3115476.3115792,VRobins1999,Frosini_sizetheory}.
 In short, TDA often involves turning a point cloud in data space into a filtered simplicial complex where the filtration is done with a chosen length scale parameter.
 At each filtration stage, the homology groups are computed and compared.
 Homology group elements that persist over many stages lead to persistent homology and can be visualized in a barcode or persistence diagram.
+For more details and a practical introduction to persistent homology, see ref~\cite{Otter2017}.

 In this work, we study the geometric and topological features of the entanglement entropy with persistent homology.
 The logic of the approach is schematically shown in Fig.~\ref{fig:schematic_hilbert_barcodes}.
 A state $\ket{\psi}$ in Hilbert space is converted to a corresponding barcode that efficiently describes its entanglement structure.
 The barcode is the result of applying persistent homology to a distance matrix that quantifies the entanglement between all subsystems.
 Using this approach we discuss the changes in barcode space comparing ground states, excited states and phase transitions.
 As an example, we focus on two common quantum spin chains in a transverse field: Ising model and XXZ model.
 The former is the simplest example of a quantum phase transition, and the latter is a model commonly used to study many-body localization \cite{nidari2008,Herviou2019}.